 Therefore, for better HDR implementation, it is important to produce a scene with a wide range of brightness.
-QD display can express a vast range of brightness with perfect black.
+QD-OLED can express a vast range of brightness with perfect black.
 In addition, it can express a wide range of colors according to the change of brightness, which enables excellent HDR expression compared to competing technologies.

 Various lights such as sunlight coming through windows, ceiling lights, ambient lights, etc. are reflected off the display and obstruct our view, making it difficult to see a clear image on the screen.

 The Samsung QD-OLED is designed with an optimal structure to minimize reflection of light, so it has the lowest level of reflection of light among currently existing displays.

 This provides the best image quality without reflection of light, even in bright viewing conditions, regardless of location and environment.

 Blue EL Self-Emission